lsandini/cgmsim-site/docs/contact.md

     Developing CGMSIM as a standalone Android or iOS app

+    Interested in the CSII (insulin pump) features of the sim ? :wink:

-Found a bug?
+Found a bug in the [source code](https://github.com/lsandini/cgmsim)?
 Squish it !
 It took me a while to learn to write code, and I am sure a pro would smile nervously reading my scripts.

 If you have suggestions or would like to contribute, feel free to contact me by email **<lsandini@gmail.com>**.